-- SBA 7(a) commercial real estate loans may be available even if other financing options aren’t.
+- Availablility: May be available even if other financing options aren’t.
 The SBA’s guarantee gives lenders more reassurance, so they’re more willing to underwrite these loans.

-- SBA 7(a) loans have maximum interest rates set by the SBA, so businesses know they’ll pay a fair and competitive rate.
+- Maximum Interest Rates: Set by the SBA, so businesses know they’ll pay a fair and competitive rate.

-- SBA 7(a) loans are available in a wide range of amounts, and they can be underwritten as a traditional loan or a line of credit.
+- Loan Amounts: Available in a wide range of amounts, and they can be underwritten as a traditional loan or a line of credit.
 Depending on the program, loaned amounts can range from less than $150,000 up to $5 million.

 Disadvantages of SBA 7(a) Loans

-- The prepayment penalty may make these loans unsuitable in situations where businesses expect to pay off or refinance a loan in just a few years.
+- Prepayment Penalty: Potentially unsuitable in situations where businesses expect to pay off or refinance a loan in just a few years.

-- Since these loans require a personal guarantee, business owners are still personally responsible for the loans even though the SBA also guarantees a portion of them.
+- Personal Guarantee: Business owners are still personally responsible for the loans even though the SBA also guarantees a portion of them.

-- Although these loans are assumable, the SBA’s approval process for a transfer of ownership makes assuming these loans somewhat cumbersome.
+- Approval Process: Although these loans are assumable, the SBA’s approval process for a transfer of ownership makes assuming these loans somewhat cumbersome.

-- The most common 7(a) loan is a quarterly adjustable.
+- Adjustable Rate: The most common 7(a) loan is a quarterly adjustable.